wayneIBM/vpc-on-classic/faq.md

 {: #faq-13}
 {: faq}

-The Regional Infrastructure API Service (RIAS) enforces this limit.
+The VPC API enforces this limit.

 ## During the PGW creation, do I need to reserve the FIP, or does the system automatically reserve the FIP?
 Will I see that Floating IP when I query all of the Floating IPs?
 {: #faq-12}
 {: #faq}

-The RIAS API for VPC automatically creates a floating IP along with the public gateway if an existing floating IP is not specified.
+The API automatically creates a floating IP along with the public gateway if an existing floating IP is not specified.
 And yes, that floating IP will show up in the list.

 ## How does VRF affect my other networking capabilities and my subnets?